 About 30 million books are bought in Germany each year3 - and that doesn't even include school books and specialist literature.
 If you want to make your book fit for the German market, let me help you out.
 I'll also gladly help you with your translation of a comic book or graphic novel.

 Subtitling is a particularly enjoyable challenge, as it combines the art of translation with the skill of shifting, shortening and re-arranging subtitles to make the text fit in the frame while matching what is being said at the same time.
 Every subtitle is its own little puzzle that wants to be solved.
 Let me help you solve your subtitling puzzles!

 Need an audio file or video file transcribed?
 Whether it's in English or German, I can listen to your audio or watch your video and turn the spoken word into text.

 You've invented a board game and you want to sell it in Germany?
 Not a bad idea, as 39 million Germans play board games - that's one in two!4 I'll help you localize your board game for the German market.
+I also work with Adobe InDesign if you need help making sure the German text won't cause overflows in your manual.
 Get in touch and let's discuss details!

 You need something translated into English?
 I can do that, too.
 As English is not my native language, I work with a native English proofreader to make sure the style and grammar are excellent.

 You have a translation request that doesn't fall into any of the above categories?
 The motto here is: Asking is free.
 Let's talk about whatever you need translated and see if we can work something out.
 Maybe I'll be able to help you, maybe I won't.
 There's only one way to find out!